timescale/docs.timescale.com-content/tutorial-hello-nyc.md

 ### 2. Run some queries

-Let's see what tables we have
+Let's see what tables we have:

 ```sql
 \dt